7 Tips for Getting Into IT With Zero Experience

 4. Be Open to Starting at the Bottom

 Don't worry too much though - the earning potential you will have in IT is only limited by the work you put in.
-On the low-end, you are looking at starting out right around $40K per year in a help desk position.
-But within five years in the industry and a couple of cybersecurity certifications, you could be looking at around $65K minimum in a Cybersecurity Analyst role.
-It really depends on your willingness to move forward and the extra learning time you put in to master your craft.
+On the low end, you are looking at starting out right around $50K per year in a help desk position.
+However, within five years in the industry and a couple of cybersecurity certifications, you could be looking at around $120K in a Cybersecurity Analyst role.
+It depends on your willingness to move forward and the extra learning time you put into mastering your craft.

 If you want a "head start," considering getting a degree or a few certifications.
 These credentials have the potential to help you out significantly.